okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 1. Go to **Applications** > **Applications** in the Admin Console.
 1. Click **Create App Integration**.
 1. Select **OIDC - OpenID Connect**, and then **Native Application**.
-1. Name your application and at the bottom of the page select **Allow everyone in your organization to access**.
+1. Name your app, and then select **Allow everyone in your organization to access**.
 1. Click **Save** and at the top of the page click **Back to Applications**.

 > **Note:** Okta recommends that native apps use the Authorization Code with Proof Key for Code Exchange (PKCE) authentication flow.
 See [Implement authorization by grant type](/docs/guides/implement-grant-type/authcodepkce/main/#create-the-proof-key-for-code-exchange) for more information on creating PKCE for your native app.